SMC6

 guides

-The PRV lets you live, work, and study in NZ indefinitely with no expiry date.
-Eligibility after 2 years on a resident visa, commitment requirements, application process, and pathway to citizenship.
+The PRV lets you live, work, and study in NZ indefinitely with no expiry.
+Eligibility after two years on a resident visa, commitment rules, and the.

 Read article